-Congleton Food4Free is an independent group within the Congleton Sustainability Group, and thus the Congleton Partnership.
-Our group aims to encourage, inspire and educate residents to think about how food can be grown communally and attractively, and how they could also grow more of their own food in their own gardens.
+We are an independent group within the Congleton Sustainability Group, and thus the Congleton Partnership.
+Our group aims to encourage, inspire and educate residents to think about how they can grow food communally and attractively, and how they could also grow more of their own food in their own gardens.

 The group was formed in July 2012, having evolved from the Blueberry Project where blueberry bushes had been planted in public spaces in the town centre so that passers-by could pick the fruit.
 Why blueberries?
-Because Congleton is Beartown, and bears love berries!
+Because Congleton is Beartown and bears love berries!

 Congleton Food4Free projects around Congleton

-In conjunction with Congleton in Bloom, the group has planted pots of edibles for passers-by to pick.
+In conjunction with Congleton in Bloom, the group planted pots of edibles for passers-by to pick.
 In 2011 we planted herbs; in 2012 we added blueberry plants.
 We also planted other edibles (strawberries, chives and Chinese raspberries) among existing plants near the library.

 Also in 2012, we began discussions with the Leisure Centre manager to improve the dismal circular planters, and began planting these the following year (the site has since been demolished to make way for a new centre).